dmgrok/AICodingToolsComparison/README.md

 # Comparing AI Coding Tools

 AI-powered coding assistants have gained significant traction in recent years, aiming to enhance developer productivity and accelerate the software development process.
-In this README, we'll take a closer look at two prominent AI coding tools: GitHub Copilot and AWS CodeWhisperer, and compare their key features and capabilities.
+In this README, we'll take a closer look at some prominent AI coding tools like: GitHub Copilot and Amazon Q (ex-AWS CodeWhisperer), as well as Open Source alternatives and compare their key features and capabilities.
+Feel free to share your ideas by raising an issue or doing a Pull Request.

 |                             | Github Copilot                                                                                                              | Amazon Q for Developers                                                                                                                                | Continue                                                                                                                                           | FauxPilot                                                                                                                      | Privy                                                                                                                      |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------- |